stassop/flutter_animated_fab/README.md

 ## Conclusion

+Animations can add value to your app by greatly enhancing the user experience.
 There are [multiple ways](https://flutter.dev/docs/development/ui/animations/tutorial) to animate widgets in Flutter.
 A little research will help you to quickly identify the perfect method for the effect you're trying to achieve.